ekwise/PPTsimulations/README.md

 # PPTsimulations
 VSM simulation data associated with Wise, E.K and M.P.
 Dannenberg.
 2022.
-Simulating the Impacts of Changes in Precipitation Timing and Intensity on Tree Growth, Geophysical Research Letters, Pub Details TBD
+Simulating the Impacts of Changes in Precipitation Timing and Intensity on Tree Growth, Geophysical Research Letters, 49, e2022GL100863. https://doi.org/10.1029/2022GL100863

-Data are in a MATLAB structure with filename Wise_Dannenberg_VSMsimulations.mat and set up as:
+Data are in a MATLAB structure with filename Wise_Dannenberg_VSMsimulations_GRL2022.mat and set up as:

 Wise_Dannenberg_VSMsimulations.(PaperCode).years